-The student enrolled at DACC may appeal an academic suspension through the Vice President of Student Services by completing an Appeals Form.
-The student's appeal will be reviewed with respect to past/current academic standing and/or demonstrated ability to achieve academic success.
-Submission of an appeals form does not guarantee or suggest automatic reinstatement.
-The Vice President's office is located in room 203 of Cannon Hall.
+Students may appeal an academic suspension through the Provost/Vice President of Academic & Student Affairs by completing a Request to Appeal Academic Suspension form.
+The form is sent to each student when they are notified of their suspension status.
+Appeals will be reviewed with respect to past/current academic standing and/or demonstrated ability to achieve academic success.
+If approved, additional supports such as Career Services, TRIO Student Success Center, Personal Counseling, and/or Tutoring Centers are commonly required or recommended to assist the student and ensure student success.
+Please note, submission of an appeal does not guarantee or suggest automatic reinstatement.
+Students will be notified via the contact information noted on the appeal form.
+The Provost's office is located on the second floor of Vermilion Hall.

-PRESIDENT'S LIST AND HONORS LIST
+PRESIDENT'S LIST AND HONOR'S LIST